iamciera/DSxD_website/_posts/2022-06-22-a-conversation-with-saskia-freeke.md

 Don’t aim for creating your masterpiece daily.
 Play!
 Explore!
 Find the beauty in small things!
 By constraining yourself to a short-term deadline, you might just free yourself from the chains of perfectionism.

-### You are also involved in the live coding community, which combines sound and visual components in a live performance.
+<span style="font-size:120%"><span style="color:darkslateblue;">**You are also involved in the live coding community, which combines sound and visual components in a live performance.
 What is that experience like?
-Do you ever play around with music-making code or do you leave that to your collaborators?
+Do you ever play around with music-making code or do you leave that to your collaborators?**</span></span>

 Live coding feels almost similar to the making of a daily artwork, a slight difference being the presence of an audience and someone who’s creating the music.
 Often I haven’t the faintest clue what music the live coder musician will be creating, but I’ll try to adequately respond to their input, however arbitrary.
 There are techniques I use that will take impulses of sound and have them adjust specific parameters that I use within the code, having my visuals move to the beats.
 The sound also triggers my artistic output, forcing me to question aesthetics in realtime: Do the visuals need more colour?
 Do the movements need to go slower?